 - collaborate with in-house teams or external parties

-They are also known as CAT tools, which stands for computer-assisted translation tools.
+They are also known as CAT tools, which stand for computer-assisted translation tools.
 If you're in the market for one, check out this filter we've created where you can search through the top translation tools of 2021 based on your needs and priorities.

 (A) Translator Use Statistics